A35G/MuSa/README.md

     - [ ] Ability to regenerate the media archive when adding/editing/removing one or more videos;
     - [ ] Ability to insert into the archive, video files from subfolders;
     - [ ] Ability to make video files private;
-    - [ ] Language management for the Platform (currently only in Italian).
+    - [ ] Language management for the Platform (currently only in Italian);
+    - [ ] Portable version for USB/SD memories under development - alpha version started.

  Any suggestion, comment or advice, is welcome.